Search the Health Library

 A short form is a written document, in the participant’s language, stating that the elements of informed consent required by 45CFR46.116 have been presented to and are understood by the subject or the subject’s legally authorized representative.

 A short form may be used when the majority of study participants are English speakers, but there may be an occasional person who will not be able to understand the consent form written in English.
 A short form, in the participant’s language, can be used in these instances to obtain consent ensuring equal access for potential participants.

 How do I use a short form?

 A short form may be used in conjunction with an oral presentation of the full English version consent form to the participant by an individual fluent in the participant’s language (as required by 45CFR46.116).

 The participant must receive a copy of the signed and dated short form consent and a copy of the signed and dated approved JHM IRB full English version consent form (signed by a witness and a consent designee).
-The witness may be the translator.
-If, however, the translator is the PI or a member of the study team, that person may not also serve as the witness.
-The witness must be unaffiliated with the study and also fluent in both languages.
+The witness must be fluent in both languages and must be unaffiliated with the study.
+The witness may also be the translator (unless the translator is affiliated with the study as an investigator or study team member).